AmeliaFannin/AmeliaFannin.github.io/index.md

       </a>
     </li>
     <li>
-      I built this site using Jekyll
+      I built this site using Jekyll and Grunt
       <a href="https://github.com/AmeliaFannin/AmeliaFannin.github.io" target="_blank">
         Github Repo
       </a>